Parent & Camper FAQ's

 Is transportation provided?

 Yes, we provide roundtrip transportation from Malden, MA to our camp in Poland, ME.
-Depending on where the majority of campers live, we may also consider other stops in 2021.
+We also have transportation from Portland, ME and Lewiston, ME.

 How much does it cost?